dragthor/dragthor.github.com/_posts/2017-03-24-zurb-compatibility-accessibility.markdown

 ### Internet Explorer 8

 What does not work?
-IE8 doesn't support the `box-sizing: border-box` CSS property.
+The usual suspect IE8 doesn't support the `box-sizing: border-box` CSS property.
 Foundation uses it to apply gutters to columns in their 12-column grid system.
 In designer speak, a gutter is a “lane” of padding or margin between cells or columns.
 I like to visualize a bowling alley lane with gutters on each side.
 Gutters in Foundation 6 are responsive and increase for larger viewports.
 They also provide space between the edge of a grid and the edge of the page.

 IE8 is not ES5-compatible.
 Foundation transpiles ES6 down to ES5 with [Babel](https://babeljs.io/).
 However, IE8 lacks some ECMAScript 5 features used in plugins.
 Per Microsoft, [support ended for older versions of IE](https://www.microsoft.com/en-us/WindowsForBusiness/End-of-IE-support) on January 12th, 2016.

 ### Internet Explorer 9

 My Zurb Foundation 5 and 6 framework experience has taught me that IE9 can be finicky.
-But it’s not the framework's problem, its IE's problem for not supporting HTML5 attributes like `placeholder` where you need to use some type of fallback polyfill.
+But it’s not the framework's problem, its IE's problem for not supporting some HTML5 attributes like `placeholder` where you need to use some type of fallback polyfill.

 ### Media Queries